Prince Abubakar Audu University: Students

-The Institution started with a student population of about 751in 2000, but which as at 2009/2010 admission exercise has grown to about 16,000, and now stands at about 50,000 in 2016.
-It is also known as one of the fairest universities in its admission exercise, admitting students strictly by merit, and supplementarily by near-merit.
+The Institution started with a student population of about 751 in 2000, but which as at 2009/2010 admission exercise has grown to about 16,000, and now stands at about 50,000 in 2016.
+It is also known as one of the fairest universities in its admission exercise, admitting students strictly by merit, and occasionally by near-merit.
 It has been ranked as Nigeria's fastest developing university, and one of such, in Africa.
 The university like many others has a functional Student Union Government (SUG).
 In 2014 however the SUG was suspended due to violence during the elections and was later reinstated in 2016 (it was run by an interim government until then).
 The next election was a lot more successful and produced Phillip Omepa as the president and Suleiman, Farouq Omale as the Director of Welfare.
 In 2018 Governor Yahaya Bello was accused of plotting to impose hand picked candidates as the leaders of the students union.